petrovich/pytrovich/README.md

 For more information on the project please refer to other [petrovich](https://github.com/petrovich/) repos.

+Also please see the alternative (earlier) implementation: [Petrovich](https://github.com/damirazo/Petrovich)
+(@alexeyev was not aware of it at the time of porting `petrovich` to Python).

 ### TODO

 - grammatical gender detection (given the name)